divad12/khan-dotfiles/README.markdown

 Dotfiles for Khan Academy website developers.
-Originally extracted from [David's dotfiles](http://github.com/divad12/dotfiles), with commits and lines here and there stolen from @phleet, @dmnd, and others.
+Originally extracted from [David's dotfiles](http://github.com/divad12/dotfiles), with commits and lines here and there stolen from [Jamie](http://github.com/phleet/dotfiles), [Desmond](https://github.com/dmnd), and others.

 A lot of what's here is Khan Academy-specific: